Strengthening employee engagement

 GROUP GOVERNANCE AND HR POLICY

-Virbac’s policy as it pertains to this issue of human capital is based on three complementary tenets:
+Virbac’s policy as it pertains to this issue of human capital is based on three complementary principles:

 • training, skills development, performance compensation;